 The mentality for many of us when it comes to the gym is how can I get the best results in the shortest, most efficient amount of time.
 In our search for these results, we often go to the places that offer the highest calorie burn or the workout that looks the most intense and thus why HIIT(High Intensity Interval Training) is so popular.
-As important as this is, it’s also crucial to consider the longevity of your body, your joints, and how you can sustain the highest level of fitness throughout your ENTIRE life.
+As important as this is, it’s also crucial to consider the longevity of our body, our joints, and how we can sustain the highest level of fitness throughout our ENTIRE life.

 A common feature to most HIIT training programs is that they are high impact based ie. involving some form of running or jumping.
-High impact training can produce great results but that can often come with a higher chance of injury.
-Low impact training, on the other hand, can deliver the same great results with a lesser chance of getting hurt.
+High impact training can produce great results but can often come with a higher chance of injury.
+Low impact training, on the other hand, can deliver the same great results with a lesser chance of chronic and acute injuries.

 Different levels of impact defined:

 HIGH - IMPACT - where both feet are off the ground at the same time (ie. running or jumping)

 The concept of HIIT is a workout method that uses short intervals of high intensity exercise followed by periods of rest - when programmed properly, can deliver amazing results including improvement of strength, cardiovascular fitness, and reduction of body fat.
 Popular workout methods such as Crossfit and traditional boot camps that incorporate HIIT training are known to deliver many of the benefits of HIIT training.
 Coincidentally, almost all of these popular workout trends incorporate high impact training.
 High impact training typically involves repetitive movements of running, jumping and anything that puts a significant load on your joints over 2x your body weight.
 High impact training does have its benefits, however when done in a group environment, can lead to a high occurrence of injury without sufficient 1on1 coaching.